-The marketing of financial services today leverages technology and data to find wealthy clients.
 Many wealth managers and marketing teams fall into the trap of using the same old techniques for financial services marketing.
+Marketing automation for financial services is only possible when you know your customers well.

 By using automated data analysis and prospect modeling, you can quickly screen and qualify prospects.
 Better yet, you can reduce sales cycle time and find new clients that are very much like your best ones.

-Here are 5 strategies to find wealthy clients that most wealth management firms overlook.
+In other words, you can find wealthy clients that most financial firms overlook.
 When you tap into these methods for marketing financial services, you can shorten your sales cycle dramatically.
+Here are 5 strategies that will help you understand if you are using the right kind of data, the right way:

-You meet people everywhere: professional events, networking breakfasts, the gym, maybe even at your niece’s soccer tournament.
+You meet people everywhere: professional events, networking breakfasts, the gym, maybe even at your daughter’s soccer tournament.

-Let’s say your company sponsored an event, maybe a golf tournament, an art expo or a dinner for charity.
-You’re going to attend to meet new people.
-You want to focus on the ones who have the highest potential to do business with you.
+Let’s say your company sponsored an event, maybe a golf tournament, an art expo, or a dinner for charity.
+You’re going to attend these events to meet new people.
+You want to focus on the individuals who have the highest potential to do business with you.

 Traditionally, you would mingle and look for introductions from those you know.
 You would spend time talking to many people to determine whether they are a qualified prospect.